Kridge42/Metabolic-Syndrome/README.md

 link to data.world source: https://data.world/informatics-edu/metabolic-syndrome-prediction

 - seqn--------------- Identification number.
-- Age---------------- Age in years.
+- Age-----------------Age in years.
-- Sex---------------- Indentity of gender: Male or Female.
+- Sex-----------------Indentity of gender: Male or Female.
-- Martial------------ Status: Married, Divorced, Single, Widowed, Separated.
+- Martial-------------Status: Married, Divorced, Single, Widowed, Separated.
-- Income------------- Number of dollars particpant makes.
+- Income--------------Number of dollars particpant makes.
-- Race--------------- Descent of ethnic group.
+- Race----------------Descent of ethnic group.
-- WaistCirc---------- Measure (in centimeters) of participants waist circumference.
+- WaistCirc-----------Measure (in centimeters) of participants waist circumference.
-- BMI---------------- Body Mass Index.
+- BMI-----------------Body Mass Index.
-- Albuminuria-------- Level of protein, usually albumin, in urine.
+- Albuminuria---------Level of protein, usually albumin, in urine.
 Also known as Proteinuria.
-- UrAlbCr------------ The urine albumin to creatinine ratio.
+- UrAlbCr-------------The urine albumin to creatinine ratio.
-- UricAcid----------- Measure of Uric Acid level.
+- UricAcid------------Measure of Uric Acid level.
-- BloodGlucose------- Measure of sugar in blood after fasting.
+- BloodGlucose--------Measure of sugar in blood after fasting.
-- HDL---------------- High Density Lipoprotein or beneficial cholesterol
+- HDL-----------------High Density Lipoprotein or beneficial cholesterol
-- Triglycerides------ Measure of common body fat present in blood.
+- Triglycerides-------Measure of common body fat present in blood.
-- MetabolicSyndrome-- Does or does not have metabolic syndrome
+- MetabolicSyndrome---Does or does not have metabolic syndrome